espressjo/pyechelle.vroomm/README.md

 spectrograph, where a model file is available.
 Optical aberrations are treated accurately, the simulated spectra include photon and read-out noise.

-PyEchelle uses numba for implementing fast python-based simulation code.
+PyEchelle uses numba for implementing fast Python-based simulation code.
 It also comes with **CUDA support** for major speed improvements.

 ### Example usage